gvwilson/fiction/iffy/index.md

 The *Taroona* hadn't actually gotten around to doing anything illegal before she went down, so as far as they're concerned, it was all a Zillion trap and I'm the evil mastermind.
-They could have locked me up until they figured it all out—a tracker is actually pretty lenient."
+They could have locked me up—a tracker is actually pretty lenient."

 "Lemme guess," Aunt Naggie said neutrally.
 "You give th' governors your fancy toolbox an' they'll make it all go away.